nfriedly/nfriedly.com/src/documents/projects/0000-079-candy-machine.html.md

 I worked on both the hardware side, programing an Arduino and a Motor Shield to control the machines, and the software side developing the Watson Speech JS SDK that was used to capture and transcribe the user's voice.
-There was also a python script running in the background that orchestrated everything
+There was also a python script running in the background that orchestrated everything.